Former UN Special Rapporteur on Racism: E. Tendayi Achiume

-E. Tendayi Achiume is a core Promise faculty member who stewarded our International Human Rights Clinic for many years and is currently serving as the UN Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance.
+E. Tendayi Achiume is a core Promise faculty member and 2023 MacArthur Fellow who stewarded our International Human Rights Clinic for many years.
+In late 2022, she concluded her service as the UN Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance.

 What is the Special Rapporteur’s Mandate?

 The UN Special Rapporteur on contemporary forms of racism is an independent human rights expert who is appointed by the UN Human Rights Council and serves for a term of three years, with the possibility of a one-term renewal.